mantidproject/documents/Project-Management/ILL/absorption-algorithms.md

 This is merely a listing of the different algorithms available in Mantid for direct and indirect geometry spectrometers.
 For more information, see the algorithm documentation and references therein.

+### Summary

++ All of the algorithms expect a reduced sample workspace and separately the empty can workspace, when applicable.

++ Workspaces must have wavelenght as x-axis unit, and raw spectrum number as y-axis.
+Some of the algorithms are able to automatically convert the x-axis to wavelenght.
+But for consistency, it is probably better to accept wavelenght as standard.

++ All of the algorithms, except the MonteCarloAbsorption, use numerical integration, the latter uses Monte Carlo integration.

++ When the sample has a simple geometry, it is recommended to use the corresponding algorithm directly, if possible.

++ None of the algorithms, except MultipleScatteringCylinderAbsorption and MayersSampleCorrection, take multiple scattering into account.

++ These are corrections that are applied in offline analysis, and some of them are time-consuming to compute.
+Moreover they require a lot of input parameters.
+Hence, these probably should not be calculated on-the-fly from the reduction algorithms.
+Instead one should produce the reduced sample (and empty can) workspaces separately, and then corrections can be computed and applied aposteriori.
+(This is at least what ISIS indirect does)

++ ISIS indirect has Indirect->Corrections GUI, with 4 tabs:
+  - Can subtraction (simple subtraction without corrections)
+  - Calculate Paalman&Pings
+  - Apply Paalman&Pings
+  - Absorption

 ### Generic sample shapes

++ A *gauge volume* can be defined (by [`DefineGaugeVolume`](http://docs.mantidproject.org/nightly/algorithms/DefineGaugeVolume-v1.html#algm-definegaugevolume) or [`CuboidGaugeVolumeAbsorption`](http://docs.mantidproject.org/nightly/algorithms/CuboidGaugeVolumeAbsorption-v1.html#algm-cuboidgaugevolumeabsorption)) algorithms if the neutron beam does not illuminate the entire sample.

 ## [`AbsorptionCorrection`](http://docs.mantidproject.org/nightly/algorithms/AbsorptionCorrection-v1.html)

-  + Calculates attenuation factors resulting from absorption and single scattering.
-  + Uses numerical integration.
-  + For generic sample shapes.
-    - For the usual sample geometries, such as slab, using a specific algorithm is recommended.
-  + A *gauge volume* can be defined (by [`DefineGaugeVolume`](http://docs.mantidproject.org/nightly/algorithms/DefineGaugeVolume-v1.html#algm-definegaugevolume) or [`CuboidGaugeVolumeAbsorption`](http://docs.mantidproject.org/nightly/algorithms/CuboidGaugeVolumeAbsorption-v1.html#algm-cuboidgaugevolumeabsorption)) algorithms if the neutron beam does not illuminate the entire sample.

 ## [`MonteCarloAbsorption`](http://docs.mantidproject.org/nightly/algorithms/MonteCarloAbsorption-v1.html#algm-montecarloabsorption)

-  + Calculates self-attenuation factors resulting from absorption and single scattering.
-  + Uses Monte Carlo simulation.
-  + For generic sample shapes.
-  + Beam shape and size can be defined.

 ### Slab geometry